 Follow along with the steps in this guide and see how simple the process can be.

-From the eBay mobile app's home screen, tap the 'Sell' button to visit your seller account.
+From the eBay mobile app's home screen, tap the 'Selling' button to visit your seller account.

-On your seller account screen, tap the 'List your item' button to begin the selling process.
+On your seller account screen, tap the 'List an item' button to begin the selling process.

 Carefully aim your phone's camera directly at the barcode on the item or the item's packaging.
 When the phone is able to read the barcode, it will automatically move on to the next screen—no need for you to intervene.

-If eBay successfully identified your barcode, you'll see that the listing title, category, and description have been filled in.
+If eBay successfully identified your barcode, you'll see that the listing title and category have been filled in.
 As you follow along in subsequent steps you'll be able to edit these.